Don’t be surprised by the massive looks of this rye-wheat bread – it is extremely delicious with a full, hearty flavour!

 |Steps||Work time||Waiting time|

 |Bulk Fermentation||–||30 minutes|

 |Bake||~5 minutes||45 minutes|

-Baked and cooled off after about 16 to 20 hours, but you should wait 22 more hours before you cut into the bread.
+Baked and cooled off after about 16 to 20 hours, but you should wait 22 more hours before you cut into this rye-wheat bread.
 Breads with a high amount of rye flour develop a better taste by waiting 24 hours after being baked before cutting in.

 A simple recipe with just a few steps but working with a high amount of rye flour can be tricky so we would place the difficulty between simple and advanced.